-Even if traveling in a wheelchair, you’ve climbed mountains, hiked deserts, touched oceans.
+Even if traveling in a wheelchair, you’ve climbed mountains, hiked deserts, and touched oceans.
 What are your favorite travel memories?

 With every new trip, I bet your hunger for adventure grows more and more.
 But what are the achievements you are most proud of?

-Challenges of the disabled travelers
+Slaven Škrobot on challenges of disabled travelers

 The world is not really adapted for traveling in a wheelchair.
 It can be discouraging, but hopefully, you have some advice for other travelers with disabilities.
 What destinations would you recommend?

 When it comes to traveling for people in a wheelchair or with disabilities, many are afraid to travel because of various reasons.
 It’s a big step up out of the comfort zone.
 Many are afraid their wheelchairs will get damaged during the flight (it happens a lot!).
 And many don’t feel comfortable sitting on a plane for long, and not being able to use the toilet, so they don’t drink/ eat.
 When it comes to me, I’m not shy and I don’t care about other people, so I just do the toilet in my seat, for example… I just find my way.
-What matters the most for me is a strong will, so if you really want something, you will go and get it!
+What matters the most to me is a strong will, so if you really want something, you will go and get it!

 There are many destinations that are pretty well accessible for travelers in wheelchairs.
 But I usually don’t go there.
 I don’t have the money to travel with accessible agencies, so I do everything on my own.
 Most of Europe is pretty accessible, the USA as well, and which I experienced the most, Australia!
 I’d move there tomorrow!

 In your situation, it would be hard, if not impossible to travel alone.
 Who are your companions, and how do they help you?